sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 The scope of this strategy remains within the authorities of the department (e.g., we are not seeking to change Treasury Board (TB) procedures or laws).

-The main Target Audience for Phase 1 is the Chief Financial (CFO)[^3] and the Chief Information Officer (CIO)[^4] as the strategy seeks to make modifications in their respective domains.
+The main Target Audience for Phase 1 is the Chief Financial Officer (CFO)[^3] and the Chief Information Officer (CIO)[^4] as the strategy seeks to make modifications in their respective domains.
 In addition, we are seeking contributions to teams involved in transformational change management for the greater awareness campaign.

 A complete list of the stakeholders are listed [here](#workstreams).